surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

     ![Illustration 24: Modulation source](./images/Pictures/routing_1.png)

 2. Engage routing mode with a second click on the source.
-It will become bright green, and sliders that can be modulated will display a blue modulation depth slider on top of their normal sliders.
+It will become bright green, and sliders that can be modulated with that source will display a blue modulation depth slider on top of their normal sliders.

     ![Illustration 25: Engage routing mode](./images/Pictures/routing_2.png)

 3. Drag the desired modulation slider (blue slider) to the position you want the parameter to be at when fully modulated (at the top peak of a Sine LFO, or after the attack stage of an envelope for example).
-The modulation's full range will then be shown with the corresponding green bar on the slider.
+The modulation's full range will then be shown with the corresponding range bar indicator on the slider.

     ![Illustration 26: Modulation slider](./images/Pictures/routing_3.png)